SilverLuhtoja/StoreRor/README.md

 2. Update product_display with new data:
     * Shows display picture, when hovered changes to different picture with small zoom
 3. Create easy product editing section [create,update,delete]
-    * must be possible only for admin
+    * must be possible only for admin (should be hidden and not part of front html)
     * possible add multiple pictures at once:
         * How to choose displayed product picture ( first one or extra marked )
         * pictures should be dropable to box
         * where should those pictures be saved and what is the fastest option for client
-    * should be hidden and not part of front html
 4. When clicked on moreInfo btn, transfers to different page or larges section.

 [SHOPING-CART]

-1. Showing products / total
+1. Showing products / total (refreshing, vaigating or leaving from page needs to remember orders)
 2. Choosing delivery method
 3. Agreeing with terms & conditions, continue only when agreed (should I save some data, incase for later)
 4. Asking email to send bill and having product data